overview/overview-local/README.md

 Configuration options are documented [here](https://github.com/overview/overview-server/wiki/Configuration)

+## Disk space problems

+If Docker or your programs log errors such as "No space left on device", it may be because Docker is storing old, unused versions of Overview.
+(Every `./stop` and `./start` has the potential to download a new version of Overview, leaving old images unused.
+To delete those images, you may run:
+`docker system prune -a`.
+If you run Overview on a dedicated machine, you may wish to schedule this command to run regularly.

 ## `Cannot pull with rebase: You have unstaged changes.`

 Did you try editing `overview.defaults.env` (or any other file)?
 That would